 Supporting our students on the next stage of their personal journey is central to what we do at Northfleet Technology College, with the quality of our provision being recognised by the school holding the Investors in Careers kite mark.
+We are now aiming to successfully achieve the Gatsby Benchmark.
 No matter what point students are at on their road to their future career, we have a team of staff there to support and guide them forward with a range of advice and experiences.

 The role of your Learning Coach:

 - Learning Coaches are the first point of contact for both students and parents if you need advice on anything careers related.
 If they don’t know the answer directly then they’ll know who is the right person to speak to.